somedevv/42Cyber-ft_onion/README.md

 # 42Cyber-ft_onion

-Onion website accessible with Tor using Nginx as web server
+Onion website accessible with Tor using Nginx as web server, and, SSH access over the 4242 port.

 ## Project Rules